 You’ll study a variety of cases across different application domains to learn the wide scope of systems concepts.
 Courses include requirements engineering, system design and development, model-based systems engineering, system integration and testing, system engineering management, and more.

-About the Systems Engineering Specialization
+About the Information Technology Master's Degree with Systems Engineering Specialization

 The systems engineering specialization within the master’s degree in information technology features projects involving real clients, so you’ll learn systems engineering skills you can apply immediately on the job.

 What You'll Learn

 Through your coursework, you will learn how to

 - Organize and manage a systems engineering team

 - Apply a wide variety of domestic and international standards to systems engineering practice

 - Use various computer-aided design and testing tools

 In past projects, students have had the opportunity to

 - Break down a complex system into manageable subsystems